White House pulls Biden Interior nominee, backtracking on another appointment this month

 The spokesperson added that the White House is hoping to announce more appointments to the department in the coming weeks.

 Biden's nominee to be the director of the Office of Management and Budget (OMB), Neera Tanden, took herself out of consideration earlier this month after opposition from key senators.
+There were hearings on her nomination but the votes were abruptly postponed before she later withdrew from the process.

 Klein previously worked for the Interior Department under Presidents Obama and Clinton and was most recently the deputy director of the State Energy & Environmental Impact Center at NYU School of Law.